-Range & Habitat: Perplexing Tick Trefoil occurs occasionally in the majority of counties in Illinois; it is a little more common in the southern half of the state than in the northern half (see Distribution Map).
-The Distribution Map doesn't distinguish between Desmodium perplexum and Desmodium glabellum.
+Range & Habitat: Perplexing Tick Trefoil occurs occasionally in the majority of counties in Illinois; this native plant is a little more common in the southern half of the state than in the northern half (see Distribution Map).
+The map doesn't distinguish between the distribution of Desmodium perplexum and Desmodium glabellum.
 Habitats include savannas, rocky upland forests, edges of wooded areas, thickets, and limestone glades.

 Faunal Associations: Like other Desmodium spp., long-tongued bees are the primary pollinators of the flowers.
-Typical visitors include bumblebees, Miner bees, and large Leaf-Cutting bees.
+Typical visitors include bumblebees, long-horned bees (Melissodes spp.), and leaf-cutting bees (Megachile spp.).
 These insects collect pollen.
-The caterpillars of the skippers Thorybes pylades (Northern Cloudywing) and Thorybes bathyllus (Southern Cloudywing) feed on the foliage.
-The seeds are eaten by some upland gamebirds and small rodents, including the Bobwhite, Wild Turkey, and White-Footed Mouse.
+The caterpillars of the skippers, Thorybes pylades (Northern Cloudywing) and Thorybes bathyllus (Southern Cloudywing), feed on the foliage.
+The seeds are eaten by some upland gamebirds and small rodents, including the Bobwhite, Wild Turkey, and White-footed Mouse.
 Mammalian herbivores eat Tick Trefoils readily, including deer, rabbits, groundhogs, and livestock.
 These mammals help to distribute the seeds as the loments readily cling to their fur.
 The loments also cling to the clothing of humans.

 Photographic Location: The edge of a wooded area in Judge Webber Park, Urbana, Illinois.